WE LOVE OUR ENEMIES THROUGH THE POWER OF THE HOLY SPIRIT

 __________________________________________________

 “We must try to feel about the enemy as we feel about ourselves— to wish that he were not bad, to hope that he may, in this world or another, be cured: in fact, to wish his good.
 That is what is meant in the Bible by loving him: wishing his good, not feeling fond of him nor saying he is nice when he is not.
 I admit that this means loving people who have nothing lovable about them.“ – C.S.
-Lewis
+Lewis – Mere Christianity –

-We may never “feel” love for our enemies as we do for our friends and loved ones.
-Yet we are called to be like Jesus… to choose to love the unlovable.
-We are not condoning their wrong actions.
+We are not accepting their behavior nor are we condoning their wrong actions.
 Jesus did not accept the evil intentions and actions of His enemies.
-Yet His sacrifice on the cross was for the sins of all people.
+Yet one of His last prayers while on the cross was… “Father, forgive them, for they know not what they do” (Luke 23:34).
+His ultimate sacrifice was for the sins of all people.

 “God demonstrates His own love for us in this: while we were still sinners, Christ died for us.” – Romans 5:8